Aasal: Soundtrack

+The film's soundtrack was released on 4 January 2010.
+The soundtrack has music by Bharadwaj with lyrics by Vairamuthu.
+The song "Yea Dushyantha" borrows some of its orchestration from song "Ye Ishq Hai" from Jab We Met (2007).
+The title song reuses the lyric "Thala Pola Varuma" from Attagasam (2004).

+The audio distribution rights were given to Ayngaran Music and An Ak Audio.
+Think Music, an association of Sathyam Cinemas and Hungama Technology.
+The audio was launched at Sivaji Ganesan's house in T Nagar, Chennai by Prabhu, one of the producers, and was received by Ajith.

 Release

 Reception

-Made on a high budget, Asal opened to mixed reviews.

-Critics cited that the film is strictly for Ajith fans and that it couldn't live up to its expectations, whilst also criticising its Billa hangover.
 Sify cited that the film, which "should have been called Billa-2", "falls flat due to lack of proper story and narration", adding, that the film "belongs to Ajith" and "it is a good ride if you keep your expectation meter low".
-A reviewer from Behindwoods gave the film 2 out of 5, claiming that this film "will gain no great interest".
-He adds that "Asal is a complete Ajith centric entertainer with lots of style and sophistication", that "the script is weak and there are other flaws too" and that "Ajith satisfies his fans, but Saran disappoints a bit with the way he has handled such a great team, better results were definitely on".
 Pavithra Srinivasan from Rediff gave the film 2 out of 5 as well, citing that the film is for "die-hard Ajith fans", who would have "plenty of reasons to rejoice", whilst the others should "leave their brains at home".
 The reviewer, like Sify, also adds that the film has a "Billa hangover".